physicist86/physicist86/README.md

 **Alex1602e19/Alex1602e19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

+- IBM Z Ambassador, Microsoft Learn Student Ambasssador
-- 🔭 I’m currently working three.js and data science pipelines.
+- 🔭 I’m currently working on three.js and data science pipelines.
 - 🌱 I’m currently learning computational chemistry.
 - 👯 I’m looking to collaborate on open source three.js projects.
 - 🤔 I’m looking for help with SaaS projects.